rafalgrodzinski/bits-runner-builder/docs/Extra.md

 `--function-sections` Places each function in a separate section, which can be useful if we want to manually arrange functions in a linker script.
 For example to place startup code at the beginning.

 `--no-zero-initialized-in-bss` By default zero-initialized global data is not included in the binary but rather just marked as existing in the `.bss`.
 This requires a loader support to work properly.
 We can disable this so even zero-initialized global variables will be directly placed in the `.data` section, which is useful when generating flat binaries.

+## LLVM Options
+LLVM itself provides a whole bunch of different options that can be used.
+Use `--help-hidden` to display all of them.